-In the dim light of his suite at the Galle Face Hotel, its difficult to see the
+In the dim light of his suite at the Galle Face Hotel, it’s difficult to see the

 crusty writer, but I can hear him snickering as his fingers fly at break-neck speed across